open/close all folders

 - Pretty much everything about the Rieklings.
 For starters, even they get sucked into Miraak's shrine-building project, complete with one who just bows down to the stone all day long.
 Then there's the "Chief of Thirsk Hall" quest if you ally with them.

 - Cindiri Arano, the wife of Raven Rock's second councilor, gives you a quest to retrieve a valuable family heirloom from a shipwreck.
-Which turns out to be a signed copy of The Lusty Argonian Maid.
+This "valuable heirloom" turns out to be a signed copy of The Lusty Argonian Maid.

 - There's an abandoned house not far from Raven Rock inhabited by two bandits.
-There's a copy of (surprise surprise) The Lusty Argonian Maid, some potions of vigor and stamina, and [[Squick bloody rags]]
+There's a copy of (surprise surprise) The Lusty Argonian Maid, some potions of vigor and stamina, and bloody rags.

 Good Bad Bugs